remix-run/remix/docs/tutorials/jokes.md

 </details>

 Ok great, with those in place, let's check what happens when there's an error.
-Go ahead and just add this to the default component, loader, or action of each of the routes.
+Go ahead and add this to the default component, loader, or action of each of the routes.
 Here's what I get:

 ![App error](/jokes-tutorial/img/app-level-error.png)